PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom was not ready for this.
 She found an excuse, a reflex born from desperation: “The trail will be dark.
 Shouldn't we wait till first light?”

 Kim looked to the cow, who was even less keen to hurry than Tom.
 He sighed, and did not disagree.
-Tom could see in Kim's face he still had hope.
+Tom could see in Kim's face he had not given up.
 She looked away; seeing even fewer people around, and someone walking on the path towards them.
 A handsome, well dressed young man.
 He had a bright spotless shirt.

-Kim spoke, counteracting slyly: “Why don't you make your boots go fast?”
+Kim spoke: “Why don't you make your boots go fast?”, slyly counteracting Tom's argument.

 The traveller with the spotless shirt heard this, and flashed an awkward glance towards Kim.
 It was as if her brothers words were slightly shocking.
 But the traveller looked away to avert an accidental connection with Tom, who was looking in his direction.